eekbatani/Lifestyle-Ecommerce-Website/README.md

 ## To Run:

 - Ensure Angular CLI is installed
+- Ensure you are inside the "ecommerce" directory on you terminal
 - Enter "ng serve --open"
 - The app should compile and run on a local port.
 A tab will automatically open in your default browser.